SGTechStack/sgtechstack.github.io/eds-library-documentation/docs/packages/pagination/usage.md

 sidebar_position: 2
 ---

-# Steps
+# Usage

 Follow the steps below to use the Pagination-Query React library in your project:

 ## Importing the library
-Import the usePaginationQuery and useInfinitePaginationQuery functions from the @eds-component/pagination-query library:
+Import the `usePaginationQuery` and `useInfinitePaginationQuery` functions from the `@eds-component/pagination-query`library:
 ```
 import { usePaginationQuery, useInfinitePaginationQuery } from '@eds-component/pagination-query'
 ```

 ## Backend Configuration
-For the backend, we recommend using Spring Boot with the Spring Data REST library.
-Here's how you can configure it to generate the desired URL format:
+For the backend setup, we recommend using Spring Boot with the Spring Data REST library.
+Configure it as follows to generate the desired URL format:

-1. Create a repository interface that extends PagingAndSortingRepository:
+1. Create a repository interface that extends `PagingAndSortingRepository`:
 ```
 import org.springframework.data.repository.PagingAndSortingRepository;
 import org.springframework.data.rest.core.annotation.RepositoryRestResource;